 Ceramic Artists; emerging, pre-professional or professional with demonstrated commitment, background and working knowledge of ceramic techniques and processes including hand-building and/or wheel throwing, firing and glaze making skills.
 All accepted applicants must go through a short orientation and training on studio procedures and guidelines with the Ceramics Director and must follow all safe handling practices with materials and equipment.

 How to Apply

 Please contact (see below) the Ceramics Director-Dale Marhanka for application materials.
-You will be required to submit an application form, a letter of intent, resume, artist statement, Teaching Philosophy (if applicable), a CD or slides of 10 images (current within last 3 years) with image info sheet, and 2 letters of reference or contact info.
+You will be required to submit an application form, a letter of intent, resume, artist statement, Teaching Philosophy (if applicable), a CD or slides of 10 images (current within last 3 years) with image info sheet, and 2 letters of reference.

 There are two shared studio spaces in the ceramics program building.
+One for Resident artists to share, and one for Emerging artists.
 To apply for a shared studio space, click on the links below and specify that you are applying for a shared studio space when sending in your application.